Migratory Birds Hunting Regulations,

-Waterfowler Heritage Days provide young hunters under the age of majority with the opportunity to practice hunting and outdoor skills, learn about wildlife conservation, and reinforce safety training in a structured, supervised environment.
+Waterfowler Heritage Days provide young hunters who are minors (under 18 years of age) with the opportunity to practise hunting and outdoor skills, learn about wildlife conservation, and reinforce safety training in a structured, supervised environment.
 Licensed adult hunters who serve as mentors have an opportunity to pass on their considerable skills and knowledge by offering guidance and advice to younger hunters.
 The following rules are in effect:

-- to participate, young hunters under the age of majority do not require the federal Migratory Game Bird Hunting Permit;
+- to participate, young hunters do not require the federal Migratory Game Bird Hunting Permit;

 - young participants must comply with all existing safety and licensing requirements found in the Firearms Act and provincial hunting regulations;

-- participants must be accompanied by a licensed mentor over the age of majority; and
+- participants must be accompanied by a licensed mentor (who is not a minor);

-- mentors may not hunt or carry a firearm, and may accompany no more than two young hunters.
+- mentors may not hunt or carry a firearm, and may accompany no more than two young hunters; and

-In Alberta, non-toxic shot must be used to hunt migratory birds.
-Within National Wildlife Areas, the possession of lead shot is prohibited for all hunting including the hunting of migratory birds and upland game birds.
+In Alberta, non-toxic shot must be used to hunt migratory game birds.
+Within National Wildlife Areas, the possession of lead shot is prohibited for all hunting, including the hunting of migratory birds and upland game birds.
 Hunters should consult provincial or territorial regulations for additional restrictions.